himesh2795/Crime-Rate-Analysis-and-Predictions/Readme.md

-# Crime Rate in Chicago Predicition - Machine Learning
+# Crime Rate Analysis and Prediction - Machine Learning

 - **Project Description**:
       The Chicago Crime dataset contains a summary of the reported crimes that occurred in the City of Chicago from 2005 to 2017.